 The Keiser M3i features a magnetic resistance system.
 Its magnetic brake consists of two opposing magnets placed on a rotating housing, one on each flywheel side.
 The brake connects via a steel wire to the lever on the handlebar tube.

-The magnets’ housing will rotate by pressing the lever forward, enabling the magnets to cover an entire portion of the flywheel, generating a magnetic field of higher intensity and creating more drag.
+The magnets’ housing will rotate by pressing the lever forward, enabling the magnets to cover an entire portion of the flywheel, generating a higher intensity magnetic field and creating more drag.
 Conversely, pulling the brake lever towards you will enable the magnets’ assembly to rotate in the opposite direction, moving the magnets away from the flywheel and generating less drag.
-If pushed all the way forward, the lever acts as an emergency brake, automatically stopping the wheel.
+If pushed forward, the lever acts as an emergency brake, automatically stopping the wheel.

 The bike’s resistance system offers 24 levels of resistance or 24 gears.
-However, when changing the resistance, you won’t hear or feel a click on road bikes.
+However, you won’t hear or feel a click on road bikes when changing the resistance.
 The 1-3 levels deliver a light workout, while the top 20-24 degrees allow you to exercise high-intensity routines.

 The bike’s resistance system is exclusively manual.
-The unit doesn’t require a connection to a power source.
+As a result, the unit doesn’t require a connection to a power source.
 Furthermore, the console connects to the brake; it “feels” the selected gear and will display it on its bottom panel.

 As I’ve mentioned earlier, the Keiser M3i indoor cycle features a rear drive.
 In other words, the main element of the drive system (the flywheel) is at the back of the bike.
 There’s quite an essential advantage to this feature.
 Since the wheel is at the rear, not at the front, the user’s sweat won’t drop on it, preventing corrosion.

 The flywheel is bi-directional.
-In other words, you can pedal in reverse, and this way, diversify your exercising routines.
+In other words, you can pedal in reverse, and this way, diversify your exercise routines.

 The transmission consists of a heavy-duty, stretch-resistant poly-v belt.
 A belt drive comes with several advantages.
 To begin with, it doesn’t require lubrication.
 It generates almost no vibration during pedaling.
 It’s virtually silent, and overall, it delivers an extraordinarily smooth pedaling motion.

 The bike’s crankset is a highly durable piece.
-It has solid steel arms that can withstand the user in a complete standing-up pedaling session.
-Keiser has again revolutionized indoor cycling down to the last detail with the newly redesigned game-changing bike pedal.
-The pedals feature toe cages on one side and clips for spin shoes on the other.
+It has solid steel arms that withstand the user in a complete standing-up pedaling session.
+With the newly redesigned game-changing bike pedal, Keiser has revolutionized indoor cycling down to the last detail.
+The pedals feature toe cages on one side and clips for spin shoes.

-The fitness console included with the Keiser M3i offers quite a few more features than the older version.
-To begin with, it features a large, multi-panel LCD, which shows several workout metrics simultaneously.
-The unit’s display integrates an LED backlight and has a sensor for it, which detects the ambient light levels, turning it on when needed.
+The fitness console included with the Keiser M3i features a large, multi-panel LCD, simultaneously showing several workout metrics.
+In addition, the unit’s display integrates an LED backlight and has a sensor that detects the ambient light levels, turning it on when needed.

 The display shows watts, kilocalories, heart rate, the time elapsed, distance, total distance (odometer), RPM, and the bike’s current resistance gear (or level).
-The console will swap between Watts/KCal, Trip Distance/Odometer showing each one for 8 seconds on their display section.
+In addition, the console will swap between Watts/KCal and Trip Distance/Odometer showing each one for 8 seconds on their display section.
 The distance is in either metric or imperial units; the unit will prompt you to select this preference when you start pedaling.

 This exercise bike does not integrate pulse sensors.
 However, the meter is telemetric, so you must wear a Polar HR chest strap transmitter, which is not (included) to read your pulse rate.

 One of the new features of the Keiser console is its Bluetooth function.
-This gives you the possibility to sync it with your tablet, laptop, or smartphone to directly stream your workout data to various M3i compatible apps, such as the Keiser M Series fitness app, to monitor your progress.
+Thus, it allows you to sync it with your tablet, laptop, or smartphone to directly stream your workout data to various M3i compatible apps, such as the Keiser M Series fitness app, to monitor your progress.
 Or, you can connect to a 3D immersive cycling experience such as BKOOL.

 The M3i fitness console is battery-powered.
-It uses 2 AA batteries, which (are included).
-It doesn’t have any buttons, so setting it up is done by using the shift lever.
+It uses 2 AA batteries, which come included.
+It doesn’t have any buttons, so setting it up is done using the shift lever.
 The manual will thoroughly instruct you on how to do this.
 It has a sleep mode to enter after 60 seconds of inactivity on the bike, and it starts when you begin pedaling.

 M3i Assembly and Maintenance

 The bike’s main body, including seat, crank assembly, and handlebar post, comes already assembled in the box.
-All you have to do is attach this main body of the bike to the one-piece base, then add the flywheel, pedals, console, handlebar assembly, crank and wheel guards, and several other smaller pieces.
+So all you have to do is attach this main body of the bike to the one-piece base, add the flywheel, pedals, console, handlebar assembly, crank and wheel guards, and several other smaller pieces.

-It’s not very difficult to assemble, and the manual provides clear step-by-step instructions for it.
-The assembly requires your tools.
+It’s not very difficult to assemble, and the manual provides clear step-by-step instructions.
+However, the assembly requires your tools.

 Since it’s a magnetic resistance exercise bike, there’s no wear and tear to the resistance system, so you won’t have to worry about replacing parts there.
-It’s a pretty much maintenance-free trainer.
-All you have to do is periodically check for loose bolts and retighten if necessary.
-It would help if you also wiped off the sweat from the frame after use.
+In addition, it’s a pretty much maintenance-free trainer.
+You have to check for loose bolts and retighten if necessary periodically.
+Of course, it would help if you also wiped off the sweat from the frame after use.

 - Heavy-duty frame for superior sturdiness and stability;